To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 1887 A new building, 18' x 18' was built for the Christian Day School where students were taught in grades 1-8.

-1888 Reverend Hoyer, during his pastorate, did mission work in the communities such as Strong City, Chase, Newton, Hillsboro and Wichita.
+1888 Reverend Peter Hoyer, during his pastorate, performed mission work in area communities such as Strong City; Middle Creek, in Chase County; Newton; Hillsboro and in Wichita.
 Toward the end of the year, he accepted a call to Hanover, KS.

-1897 Reverend Maehr accepted a call to St. Francis, KS at the close of this year.
+1897 Reverend Maehr accepted a call to St. Francis, KS at the close of the year.
 Reverend G. Storm became the new pastor and teacher.

 1902 Reverend Storm accepted a call to another church, leaving Immanuel.
 A student was called from Concordia Seminary to teach the Lutheran Day School until autumn when Reverend W.G.
 Bullinger became pastor and teacher.

 1908 Mr. Henry (Heinrich) W. Wilkening donated a 1000-pound bell to the church.
-He and his wife, Caroline née Reinhardt, celebrated their 50th wedding anniversary that year.
-They were married on February 5, 1858, in Sedamsville, Cincinnati, OH.
+He and his wife, Caroline née Reinhardt, celebrated their 50th wedding anniversary that year having married on February 5, 1858, in Sedamsville, Cincinnati, OH.
 The cost of the bell was $1,110.00.
-A bell tower was added to the church at this time.
+The congregation funded and built the necessary bell tower.
 The bell was cast by Strucksted Brothers of St. Louis MO in 1908.
 On one side of the bell is embossed "SOLI GLORIA DEO" (To God Most High alone is Glory).
-On the opposite side is embossed "NUN JAUCHZT DEM HERREN ALLE WELT KOMMT HER ZU SEINEM DIENST EUCH STELLT" ( Evi Otte translated this as: "Now all the world cheers (shouts) to our Lord: Come and serve Him").
+On the opposite side is embossed "NUN JAUCHZT DEM HERREN ALLE WELT KOMMT HER ZU SEINEM DIENST EUCH STELLT" (Evi Otte translated this as: "Now all the world cheers (shouts) to our Lord: Come and serve Him").
 "NUN JAUCHZT DEM HERREN ALLE WELT" is a Lutheran hymn title.
 The last of the embossed inscription is: "CESCHENKT VON HEINRICH WILKENING DEN 5 APRIL A.D.
 1908."
 Meaning: "Given by Heinrich Wilkening on April 5, 1908."

 1915 Reverend Hellmann accepted a call and left Immanuel.
-In autumn Reverend A. F. Lutz was installed.
+That autumn, Reverend A. F. Lutz was installed.
 He was first to introduce the English language into the church service.

-1926 The congregation built a new white frame Lutheran School house.
+1926 The congregation voted for services to be conducted in German and on alternating Sundays, in English - excepting on the High Sundays when German was used.
+The congregation built a new white frame Lutheran schoolhouse.
 The envelope system for offerings and donations was first used.
+The congregation had a voting membership of 55 voters.

-1929 The first regularly called teacher was Mr. Henry Osthoff, a graduate of Concordia Teachers College, Seward, NE.
+1929 The first regularly called parochial schoolteacher was Mr. Henry Osthoff, a graduate of Concordia Teachers College, Seward, NE.

-1934 An electric light plant was installed for the schoolhouse where meetings were held and soon extended to the church.
+1934 An electric light plant was installed for the schoolhouse where meetings were held and then extended to the church.

-1935 On July 21 the congregation observed the Golden Anniversary of its church’s dedication of July 19, 1885.
+1935 On July 21 the congregation observed the Golden Anniversary of the church’s dedication of July 19, 1885.
 Guest speakers were Victor Hoffman, Paul Hoyer and Joe Gerken.

 1936 A two-manual Himers pipe organ was purchased from the Wangerine Organ Co. of Milwaukee, WI and installed for $985.00.
 This was a used organ which had been taken out of a theater.

-1937 April 18: the Reverend H. Schmidt died of meningitis.
-He served the congregation for 9 years.
-He was laid to rest on April 20 at Wichita, KS.
+1937 On April 18th the Reverend H. Schmidt died of meningitis.
+He served the congregation for 9 years and was laid to rest on in Wichita, on April 20.
 The Reverend B. Loesel of Moundridge took over in the vacancy.
 On June 27, the Reverend A. L. Hoemann became pastor.

-1938 In April, the congregation voted to purchase a house for the teacher (Teacherage) and move it to the church property.
+1938 In April, the congregation voted to purchase a house for the teacher (teacherage) and moved it to the church property.
 The house cost $800 and was dedicated on Sept.
 25.

 1940 German language services were abolished.
 On July 21 a revised German and English Constitution was adopted by the congregation and approved by the Synod.

-1944 In April, the congregation voted to redecorate the interior of the church and paint and varnish all the woodwork.
+1944 In April, the congregation voted to paint and varnish all the woodwork and improve the interior of the church.

 1945 The congregation celebrated the 60th Anniversary of the church Dedication on July 22.
-In the same year, an old custom began to change, where the men sat on the left and the women and children sat on the right-hand side of the church.
-Mr. Weldo Groneman and his wife Ruth, along with Mr. Walter Vogts who just returned from serving in the war and his wife Clara, were the first to sit together during church services.
+Now, an old custom began to change.
+Traditionally the men sat on the left and the women and children sat on the right-hand side of the church.
+Mr. Weldo Groneman and his wife Ruth, along with Mr. Walter Vogts (who had just returned from serving in the war) and his wife Clara, were the first to sit together during church services.

-1947 This year a regular Sunday School was inaugurated at Immanuel.
+1947 A regular Sunday School was inaugurated at Immanuel.

-1951 On July 15 the groundbreaking ceremony was held for the new church edifice.
-Construction begins on the new church.
-It is constructed just west of the old church building.
-While the new church is built the old church is still used for services.
+1951 On July 15 the groundbreaking ceremony was held for the new church edifice and construction began, just west of the old church building.
+While the new church was being built, the old church was still used for services.

 1952 On January 13 Reverend Hoemann preached his farewell sermon and took a call to Brawley, CA.